Partial Rate Matrix for Dark Matter Scattering: Generalization

 The vector space integration method works because the scattering rate integrand depends linearly on the functions $g_\chi$ and $f_S^2$.
 It works especially well because the scattering operator $F_\text{DM}^2 \,\delta(\ldots)$ is block-diagonal in a spherical harmonic basis.
 Similar situations occur in fields well outside of particle physics, so this method is broadly applicable, e.g.~to quantum-mechanical problems~\cite{Kievsky:2008es} or multivariate statistical analyses.
 Any normalizable integral of the form

 for operator $\hat{\mathcal O}$ and functions $f_i$ can be expanded using sets of basis functions $\phi^{(i)}$,

 Here $\vartheta$ represents any external parameters, e.g.~the DM mass $m_\chi$.
 If a choice of basis functions $\phi^{(i)}$ permits the analytic evaluation of the integral in \eqref{genericR}, then the factorized calculations of $\ket{f_i}$ and the rank~$k$ tensor operator $\mathcal O(\vartheta)$ can be (much) faster than the original \eqref{genericI}, when many versions of each $f_i$ and $\vartheta$ must be tested simultaneously.
+An analogue of the partial rate matrix can be constructed for $S$ if any of the input functions $f_i$ are to be rotated.
+This partial rate tensor, a function of the $d$-dimensional rotation operators $\mathcal R_i \in SO(d)$ acting on the $i$th input function, would enable rapid evaluations of $S(\{ \mathcal R_i \})$ under different configurations.